 Rayjon Eyeglass Program Manager: Bob Topliffe

 A typical team includes Canadian optometrists and a support staff of volunteers.
-We are always in need of optometrists and welcome inquiries.
+We are always in need of optometrists and other eye care professionals.
 For more information about participating in an Eyeglass Trip please Contact us.

 Eyeglass Collection and Preparation